Einstein tori and crooked surfaces: Pairs of Einstein hyperplanes

 By replacing $\v{s}_2$ by $-\v{s}_2$ if necessary, we may assume that $\ldot{\v{s}_1}{\v{s}_2} = 1$.
 Then $\v{s}_1 - \v{s}_2$ is null.
 Since $\W$ itself is nondegenerate, there exists $\v{v}_3\in\W$ such that Then $\v{s}_1,\v{s}_2,\v{v}_3$ span a nondegenerate $3$-plane of signature $(2,1)$.

-In all three cases, $\v{s}_1$ and $\v{s}_2$ lie in a common $5-$dimensional subspace of signature $(3,2)$.
+In all three cases, there is a $5-$dimensional subspace of signature $(3,2)$ containing $\v{s}_1$ and $\v{s}_2$.
 For that reason, the discussion of pairs of Einstein hyperplanes can be reduced to the case of $n=3$.

 The absolute value of the product